Geography of India

-The Great Indian Desert: The desert region of India is mostly situated in Indian state of Rajasthan and is known by “Thar Desert”.
+The Great Indian Desert: The desert region of India is mostly situated in the Indian state of Rajasthan and is known as “Thar Desert”.
 It is world’s 17th largest desert in terms of area.
-The desert region is surrounded by Aravali Hills in east, Rann of Kuchh in south and Indus river in west.
-This region receives very less rain fall as monsoon wind gets blocked by Aravali Range.
-The only river that flows through this region is Luni, though now irrigation is also carried out by Indira Gandhi Cannel.
+The desert region is surrounded by Aravali Hills in the east, Rann of Kuchh in south and Indus river in the west.
+This region receives very less rainfall as monsoon wind gets blocked by the Aravali Range.
+The only river that flows through this region is Luni, though now irrigation is also carried out by Indira Gandhi Channel.
 This region is also famous for Chinkara or Indian Gazelle.

-The Peninsular Plateaus: This region is mostly dominated by three plateaus they are Malwa, Deccan and Chota Nagpur Plateau.
-Deccan plateau is largest among these and vindhaya and satpura ranges marks its northern boundary.
+The Peninsular Plateaus: This region is mostly dominated by three plateaus they are Malwa, Deccan, and Chota Nagpur Plateau.
+Deccan plateau is largest among these and Vindhya and Satpura ranges marks its northern boundary.
 The Deccan Plateau has an average elevation of 600m which gradually decreases in the east.
-Due to decrease in slopes in eastward direction most of the rivers of India flows in east direction and empties into the Bay of Bengal.
-The peninsular plateau rivers include Godavari, the Krishna, the Kaveri and the Mahanadi.
+Due to the decrease in slopes in the eastward direction, most of the rivers of India flows in east direction and empties into the Bay of Bengal.
+The peninsular plateau rivers include the Godavari, the Krishna, the Kaveri and the Mahanadi.

-The Deccan Plateau is surrounded by mountain range in east and west.
-These mountain ranges is known as Western Ghats and Eastern Ghats and they are considered as western and the eastern edges of the Deccan Plateau.
+The Deccan Plateau is surrounded by the mountain range in east and west.
+These mountain ranges are known as the Western Ghats and the Eastern Ghats and they are considered as western and the eastern edges of the Deccan Plateau.
 The Western Ghats are higher than the Eastern Ghats as the average elevation of Western Ghats is 900– 1600m and that of Eastern Ghats is 600m.

-The Coastal Plains: The Costal plains are the landmass which is sandwiched between Arabian Sea and Deccan plateau in west and Bay of Bengal and Deccan plateau in east.
+The Coastal Plains: The Coastal plains are the landmass which is sandwiched between the Arabian Sea and Deccan plateau in west and Bay of Bengal and Deccan plateau in the east.
 Eastern coastal plains are wider than western coastal plains.
 Important rivers flowing in this region are Mahanadi, Godavari, Kaveri, and Krishna.
 The western coastal plain can be divided into Konkan Coast and Malabar Coast whereas the eastern coast is known by Coromandel Coast.
-Eastern coast have deltas of Mahanadi River and Krishna-Godavari River.
+Eastern coast has deltas of Mahanadi River and Krishna-Godavari River.